The Georgia DNR Board of Directors

 DNR Board Members

-Ray Lambert, Jr., Vice-Chairman
+Ray Lambert, Jr., Chairman

 Mr. Lambert is president of the Lambert Company.
 He is a member of the North Georgia Mountains Authority, the Young Harris College Board of Trustees and former member of the Young Harris Alumni Board and the Henry County Employee Review Board.
 He earned an associate degree from Young Harris College and a bachelor’s degree from the University of Georgia.
 He served in the U.S. Marine Corps.
 He and his wife, Mary Lynn, have three children and one grandchild.
 They reside in McDonough.

-William Bagwell, Jr. Secretary
+William Bagwell, Jr., Vice-Chairman

 Nancy A. Addison